-The Final Systemwide Integrated Testing will be delayed one day from November 25, 2023 to November 26, 2023, until the OCS System in Segments 1 and 2 can be energized.
+Completion of Final Systemwide Integrated Testing has been further delayed from November 26, 2023, to December 17, 2023, until the OCS System in Segments 1 and 2 can be energized.

 Critical Path

 The PCEP is a core capacity project.
 The core capacity completion objective will be satisfied when the JPB operates a total of fourteen (14) seven-car trainsets in electrified service.
 The JPB describes the BBII's critical path as follows: